 4. Account for Any Extra Cleaning Time

-You’ll know if this is the case since the first thing you did was visit the job site.
+You’ll know if this is the case since you first visited the job site.
 However, knowing whether or not the cleaning job requires extra attention helps determine the total number of hours needed to get the job done.

-As well, make sure you incorporate extra time for special services, like oven cleaning and deep cleaning.
-It might be worth your while to determine how much a deep cleaning will cost beforehand and share the information with the customer.
+Make sure you also incorporate extra time for special services, like oven cleaning and deep cleaning.
+It might be worthwhile to determine how much a deep cleaning will cost beforehand and share the information with the customer.

 This way, you can avoid the possibility of miscommunication or any disputes over the final invoice.
 It can also be helpful to keep a log of each cleaning job you take on so that you can adjust your prices accordingly as your business moves forward.